GIGI-CodeAce/GIGI-DASH/README.md

 # GIGI-DASH
-Welcome to the thrilling world of GIGI-DASH, the ultimate spike-jumping adventure that will test your reflexes and push your skills to the limit!
-Embark on a pulse-pounding journey where the goal is simple – elevate your high score by skillfully navigating a perilous landscape filled with menacing spikes.
+Welcome to GIGI-DASH, the spike-jumping adventure that will test your reflexes and push your skills to the limit!
+Embark on a pulse-pounding journey where the goal is simple – raise your high score by correclty dashing between deadly spikes in landscape filled with seasons themed color variations.

 ![image](https://github.com/GIGI-CodeAce/GIGI-DASH/assets/142694357/9d7e312f-da32-4224-af4b-58dcfafd7335)